Latest News

 May 16, 2025

-The Williamson-Travis Counties Municipal Utility District No. 1 (WTCMUD 1) Board of Directors will be having a regular meeting to discuss district business.
+The Williamson-Travis Counties Municipal Utility District No. 1 (WTCMUD 1) Board of Directors will be having a public meeting to discuss district business.
 Members of the public may participate.

 READ MORE